ANSHIKA-26/WordWise/README.md

 If anyone violates these standards, they may be banned from the community.

 ---
+## Guidelines For Contribution

+Please follow these guidelines to help maintain the quality and organization of the project.
+This ensures that contributions and issues are effectively tracked, addressed, and resolved.

+### 1. Create an Issue (Use the Template Provided)
+- When creating an issue, kindly provide a description of how you plan to implement the solution.
+- **Make sure the issue has not been raised by someone else!**
+- If you raise a duplicate issue, it will be **closed**.
+- Review issues raised by other contributors before raising your own to avoid confusion related to duplicate issues.
+For example, if someone is working on the Navbar UI and you want to add a hover effect to navbar items, understand that this falls under the existing Navbar UI issue.

+### 2. Guidelines for opening an Issue
+1. **Search for Existing Issues**
+   Before opening a new issue, search the repository to check if the issue already exists.
+If you find a similar or the same issue, comment on the existing issue and ask to be assigned to it instead of opening a new one.

+2. **Avoid Spamming Multiple Issues**
+   If you have several changes related to the UI, such as footer updates, logo changes, etc., combine them into a single issue.
+Instead of opening separate issues for each minor adjustment, create one issue and name it appropriately, like "UI Changes".
+This keeps the issue tracker clean and focused.

+3. **Do Not Ask for a Level Label**
+   Please **do not request a level label** (e.g., level 1, level 2, level 3).
+These labels will be assigned based on the issue content and review process.

+### 3. Wait for the Issue to Be Assigned
+- **Do not work on an issue unless it has been assigned to you!**
+- Once the issue is assigned, keep us updated on the changes you're making.

+### 4. Raise a Pull Request (PR)
+- **Follow the PR template** when raising a Pull Request.
+---
+## Pull Request Guidelines

+To ensure smooth collaboration and maintain the quality of the project, please follow these guidelines when creating a Pull Request (PR).

+### 1. Branching Strategy
+- Always create a new branch for your PR and avoid working directly on the `main` or `master` branch.
+- Use meaningful branch names that reflect the purpose of the changes (e.g., `feature/add-authentication`, `bugfix/fix-login-issue`).

+### 2. Keep PRs Focused
+- Ensure your PR addresses only **one issue** or **feature** at a time.
+Avoid combining unrelated changes in one PR.
+- Keep the size of the PR manageable.
+Large PRs are difficult to review and may cause delays.

+### 3. PR Checklist
+Before submitting a PR, ensure that:
+- You have synced your branch with the latest version of the main branch.
+- You have added necessary screenshots or videos to demonstrate the changes.
+- You have written or updated any necessary documentation (if applicable).
+- You have tested your changes to ensure they work as expected.

+### 4. Descriptive Title and Message
+- Use a clear and concise title for the PR that explains the change.
+- In the PR description, provide:
+  - A brief explanation of the problem being solved or the feature being implemented.
+  - A list of changes made.
+  - References to any related issues (e.g., "Fixes Does not visible 'Load More Post...' #123").
+  - Any specific areas where the reviewer should focus.

+---

 ## 🏆 Contribution Points
 All tasks will be assigned various levels based on complexity and required skills.
 Each level provides different points: